 With this recipe, I’m taking part in a food contest, Colors and Autumn Flavors, organized by my blogger friend Epices & Moi.
 I really enjoyed the Fall season this year in Sweden and had a lot of fun cooking with colorful seasonal ingredients.

-Among all the Fall dishes, one is a must in my house.
-Everytime I’m in a hurry or don’t want to spend too much time in the kitchen, I go for this healthy red lentil dahl.
+Among all the fall dishes, one is a must in my house.
+Each time I’m in a hurry or don’t want to spend too much time in the kitchen, I go for this healthy red lentil dahl.
 Its colors match perfectly the leaves lying on the ground.
-Because of the contest, I figured I could add a twist, other ingredients which we directly associate with the season.
+Because of the contest, I figured I could add a twist and thought of a seasonal ingredient: I ended up using pumpkin!

 - 1 large onion, finely chopped

 - 1 teaspoon strong red curry + 3 teaspoons medium curry